rulanlu/Chat-Application/README.md

 # Chat-Application
-A chat application using node js
+A chat application using nodejs